Neonnaut/Neonnaut.github.io/README.md

 > A generator for interlinear glosses

 This is an input/output generator for aligning linguistic interlinear gloss, for the purposes of conlanging.
-There are several markup options for displaying on different websites.
+It is built with HTML and JavaScript with jQuery and runs in your browser at https://neonnaut.github.io/ There are several markup options for displaying on different websites.

 Refer to the following documents: